LOOKING FOR ASSISTANCE

 - Your school-aged child has been approved for free or reduced-priced meals by having filled out a school meals application in a school participating in the National School Lunch Program (NSLP) or School Breakfast Program (SBP).

-- Your child’s school reported your child as homeless, a migrant, runaway, or in foster care.
+- Your child’s school reported your child as homeless, a migrant, or a runaway.

-- Your child received SNAP, Medicaid (only those on Medicaid categories 401, 403, MA-SSI, DDW or Foster Medicaid 066), or TANF anytime during the school year.
+- Your child received SNAP, Medicaid (only those on Medicaid categories 401, 403, MA-SSI, or DDW), or TANF anytime during the school year.

 Apply for SUN Bucks only if not automatically eligible, the child must: